ceramicstudio/tutorial-getting-started-with-ceramic/README.md

 Providers are used in place of running blockchain nodes by yourself.
 Providers have two main tasks:

-1. Tell yoru application what blockchain to connect to.
+1. Tell your application what blockchain to connect to.
 1. Once you are connected, run queries and send signed transactions that modify the blockchain's state.

 Metamask is one of the most popular blockchain providers and it is the provider will use to connect our application to the Ethereum Blockchain.